Olympic bid scandal linked to former IOC member's son - WHIZ News

 The payments to Papa Massata Diack are new findings based on reporting by the International Consortium of Investigative Journalists and several news organizations, including Kyodo.

-Lamine Diack was believed to have influence over IOC members from Africa.
+Lamine Diack, who is from Senegal, was believed to have influence over IOC members from Africa.
 Tokyo won the 2013 final vote of the IOC at a meeting in Buenos Aires, Argentina, beating out Istanbul.

-The 87-year-old Lamine Diack was the former head of the governing body of track and field, which is now known as World Athletics.
-He was convicted last week in France in relation to a Russian doping scandal.
+The 87-year-old Lamine Diack is the former head of the governing body of track and field, which is now known as World Athletics.
+He was convicted of corruption last week in France in relation to a Russian doping scandal and sentenced to two years in prison, with another two years suspended.
+The scheme allowed Russian athletes who paid millions in bribes to keep competing when they should have been suspended for doping.

+Papa Massata Diack, Diack’s son, was also found guilty of corruption and sentenced to five years in prison in his absence.
+The younger Diack lives in Senegal, which didn’t extradite him.

+At the trial, the judge said $15 million was funneled to Papa Massata Diack’s companies, including commissions and money creamed off contracts and the sale of TV rights and other transactions while his father was in charge of the track body.

 The Tokyo Olympics has been postponed to next year because of the COVID-19 pandemic.